 Meet Cowboy and Legacy.
 Two geldings rescued from a kill-pen in Texas.

 For these two, it was a happy ending indeed.
-Unfortunately, for thousands of others it is not such a happy ending.
-It is our goal at Cedarcide to not only rescue animals in need, but to bring awareness to these animals sufferings in hopes to promote change.
+Unfortunately, thousands of others will not be so lucky.
+It's our goal at Cedarcide to not only rescue animals in need, but to bring awareness to these animals sufferings in hopes to promote change.

 Did you know?

 This year over 100,000 American horses will be slaughtered for human consumption.
 The USDA has said that 92% of the horses are young, healthy and could have been be re-homed.
-Ponies, show horses, racehorses, kids horses and wild horses alike are being dragged, beaten and crammed into over-packed trailers without food or water for often days at a time.
-This may seem shocking -- but it is happening every day.
+Ponies, show horses, racehorses, kids horses and wild horses alike are being dragged, beaten and crammed into over-packed trailers without food or water for days at a time.
+This may seem shocking—but it's happening every day.

 What is a kill-pen?